Commander Shepard: Reception

-Maxim, however, criticised Shepard's armor when looking at "badass" powersuits, saying "there are eleven thousand different versions, so we've seen this look before."
-Andrew Goldfarb, for IGN, criticised the decision to revisit Shepard during the downloadable content of Mass Effect 3, believing that 3's ending was "final", and saying that he would have preferred to have a look at a new squad separate from Shepard.
+Not all critical reception has been positive.
+Maxim described the visual design of Shepard's armor as derivative.
+Andrew Goldfarb, for IGN, criticized the decision to revisit Shepard during the downloadable content of Mass Effect 3, believing that 3's ending was "final", and saying that he would have preferred to have a look at a new squad separate from Shepard.